 The Syilx Okanagan Nation is comprised of seven member communities in the Southern Interior of British Columbia.
 Their members share the same land, nsyilxcən language, culture, and customs.
 They are a distinct and sovereign Nation.

-From the nsyilxcən word snpintktn, the name Penticton, is commonly translated as “a place to stay forever,” or more accurately, “a place where people have always been all year long.”
+From the nsyilxcən word snpintktn, the name Penticton has been commonly translated as “a place to stay forever,” but more accurately means “a place where people have always been all year long.”
 You can watch here as Sukmamayam Qwyqwayaxn, from the Senpaq’ci̓n Cultural Team, breaks down the origin of the name “Penticton” and it’s significance to Okanagan people.

 Penticton Indian Band

 snpintktn (the Penticton Indian Band) represents one of the seven communities of the Okanagan Nation.
 The other six communities being Upper Similkameen, Lower Similkameen, Osoyoos Indian Band, Westbank Indian Band, Okanagan Indian Band, and Upper Nicola Indian Band.

 snpintktn (Penticton Indian Band) is located on beautiful bench land in the southwestern portion of the Okanagan Valley.
 The rolling hillsides add to the beauty of the landscape and provide a number of developable bench lands.